 Compensation plays a crucial role in attracting, motivating, and retaining employees within an organization.
 As businesses evolve and adapt to changing market conditions, they often need to reevaluate their compensation structures to align with their goals and strategies.
 Implementing a new compensation structure, however, is not without its challenges.
 In this article, we will explore some of the common hurdles faced by organizations when introducing a new compensation system.

-Challenges in implementing new compensation structure
+Here are the challenges involved in implementing a new compensation structure

 Resistance to change